 Primary mitral valve regurgitation may be caused by problems like mitral valve prolapse or calcium buildup on the mitral valve.
 Secondary regurgitation may be caused by coronary artery disease or heart failure.
 Acute regurgitation is caused by a problem that happens all of a sudden, such as a heart attack.

 How is mitral valve regurgitation diagnosed?

-When your doctor suspects that you have mitral valve regurgitation, he or she will ask about your past health and do a physical exam.
+When your doctor suspects that you have mitral valve regurgitation, you will be asked about your past health and have a physical exam.

 Your doctor may also order tests to check your heart.
 These tests may include an electrocardiogram, MRI, and cardiac catheterization.